(Email Campaign Results)

 Note: our goal is to slowly move the less engaged subscribers up to the higher engagement level of segments, so that we can send them higher frequency of promotional emails.

-Have a look at our clients’ results below, we’ve been using the same structure above to determine the right email broadcast frequency for our clients.
+Have a look at our clients’ results above, we’ve been using the same structure above to determine the right email broadcast frequency for our clients.
 If you implement the suggestions above, you could possibly achieve similar results.